With so many features in such an inexpensive package the HP Envy 4250 is a good option for those who don't mind paying a lot for ink.

 Ease of Use

-The Envy was middle of the pack in our print speed test.
-It scored a 4 in a metric that saw scores ranging from 2 to 9.
-In the all important single sided text document test it pumped out pages at a rate of 8 per minute.
+The Envy was middle of the pack in our print speed test, scoring a 4 out of 10.
+It pumped out pages at a rate of 8 per minute when printing single-sided.
 This isn't abysmally slow, but it's close, and was well behind the fastest model that hummed along at 25 pages per minute.
-It slowed down a bit when printing double sided, clocking in at 5 pages per minute.
-It was able to print a full page, high resolution photo reasonably fast, doing so in 54 seconds.
-The Envy's slow speed won't be prohibitive for most, but if you're looking for something that will spit fires and blaze through text pages, you might want to check out the HP LaserJet Pro M402n.
+It slowed down a bit when printing double-sided, clocking in at 5 pages per minute.
+It was able to print a full page, high-resolution photo reasonably fast, doing so in 54 seconds.
+The Envy's slow speed won't be prohibitive for most, but if you're looking for something that will spit fire and blaze through text pages, you might want to check out the HP LaserJet Pro M402n.

-The Envy prints great photos and is easy to use, but struggles to produce high quality text.
+prints great photos and is easy to use, but struggles to produce high-quality text.
 Its propensity to quickly burn through expensive ink cartridges means it would be an uneconomical choice in the long run for most users.